By Bart De Muynck

 About the author

 Bart De Muynck is an industry thought leader with over 30 years of supply chain and logistics experience.
 He has worked for major international companies, including EY, GE Capital, Penske Logistics and PepsiCo, as well as several tech companies.
 He also spent eight years as a vice president of research at Gartner and, most recently, served as chief industry officer at project44.
 He is a member of the Forbes Technology Council and CSCMP’s Executive Inner Circle.

-The post Viewpoint: Sustainability in transportation is running behind schedule appeared first on FreightWaves.
+The post The need for more collaboration in transportation appeared first on FreightWaves.